The advantages are: cheap, fast, secure, flexible, scalable, and all the freedom to do what you want with the server.

 - VPS servers offer their own IP address that does not have to be shared with other users

 - VPS servers enable the availability of the entire server capacity.
-Not just a small part of the hard drive, RAM or CPU, as is the case with typical web hosting.
+Not just a small part of the hard drive, RAM or CPU, as is the case with shared packages.

-Another bonus is that a VPS is basically never threatened with total failure: In contrast to a physical server, the VPS is not tied to any special hardware components.
+Another bonus is that a VPS is basically never threatened with total failure: In contrast to a dedicated physical server or a shared plan, the VPS is not tied to any special hardware components.
 Even restarting the VPS is possible without any problems, as with a ‘classic’ server.
 In addition, a complete clone, e.g. for test purposes, can be created and ready for use in a very short time.

 VPS also allow full root access for the administrator.
 This means that server applications such as PHP, Apache and MySQL can be easily installed and individually configured to your heart’s content.

-Experienced hosting providers such as Linux Hosts Inc. also offer a large number of different control panels to help with VPS administration.
+Experienced hosting providers such as Linux Hosts Inc. (see the start of this article) also offer a large number of different control panels to help with VPS administration.
 Even users with only rudimentary beginner knowledge are able to take over the server administration on their own.